A training program that empowers employees to take meaningful action

 How it works

-The program is designed for virtual or dispersed teams and consists of two main components: a four-hour workshop that introduces participants to the practice of allyship and three small group follow-up sessions that provide participants with accountability and support as they put what they’ve learned into action.
+The program is designed for virtual or in-person teams and consists of two main components: a four-hour workshop that introduces participants to the practice of allyship and three small group follow-up sessions that provide participants with accountability and support as they put what they’ve learned into action.

 Setting the Foundation: Allyship, Privilege, Power, and Action